achyuthrachur/DCF---Deposits/README.md

 - Add advanced scenarios (steepener/flattener, ramps, Monte Carlo).
 - Harden the Streamlit UX (assumption templates, saved profiles, richer visuals).
 - Build comprehensive unit test coverage using `pytest`.

+## Authentication & Access Control
+- Update `config/auth.yaml` with the list of permitted usernames/emails.
+Accounts with empty `password_hash`/`salt` will prompt for activation.
+- First-time setup: open the app and initialise the administrator account by supplying an email and strong password when prompted.
+- Users can request activation or password reset tokens.
+If SMTP details are configured under `smtp` in `config/auth.yaml` (or via the environment variable referenced in `password_env`), the app sends an email automatically; otherwise the token is displayed for manual distribution.
+- Optionally set `APP_BASE_URL` to include in activation emails so recipients can navigate directly back to the app.
+- Tokens expire after 60 minutes and passwords are stored as PBKDF2-SHA256 hashes.